MapsPeople/docs/src/shared/getting-started/skills.md

 ### Take-Away Skills

 * Display an interactive map with MapsIndoors
-* Implementing search functionality to interact with the map
+* Implementing search functionality to interact with the displayed map
-* Display directional aid between two points on the map
+* Generate and show directions between two points on the map
-* Incorporate Live Data into the map
+* Display one type of Live Data on the map